PEtab-dev/PEtab/doc/development.rst

 Special procedure for the first election:
 -----------------------------------------

-The first election will be held among the authors of the original PEtab publication.
-Nominees are not required to be among the authors.
-The election is to be managed by two persons who are not among the candidates and are coming from two different labs.
-To avoid a simultaneous replacement of all of the editors elected during the first election, the first election will be subject to the following special rules: 2 persons will be elected for 3 years, 2 persons for 2 years and one person for 1 year.
-The persons with more votes will be elected for a longer period (assuming that they accept for the longer period).
-In case of an equal number of votes among any of the top 5 candidates, there will be run-off elections between those candidates with equal numbers of votes.
-The editors-elect are given 3 working days to accept the election.
+The first election was be held among the authors of the original PEtab publication.
+Nominees were not required to be among the authors.
+The election was managed by two persons who were not among the candidates and were coming from two different labs.
+To avoid a simultaneous replacement of all of the editors elected during the first election, the first election was subject to the following special rules: 2 persons were elected for 3 years, 2 persons for 2 years and one person for 1 year.
+The persons with more votes were elected for a longer period (if they accepted for the longer period).
+In case of an equal number of votes among any of the top 5 candidates, there would have been run-off elections between those candidates with equal numbers of votes.
+The editors-elect were given 3 working days to accept the election.

 PEtab format development process